davindersrai/gittest1/README.md

 # gittest1
-gettting started with git (on the server) niliil   sedoncd  seind
+gettting started with git (on the server) niliil   sedoncd  se

 dset